 Camillah Kahn (stage manager)

-Opera Hispánica Director, Jorge Parodi.
+Opera Hispánica Artistic and General Director, Jorge Parodi.